kcrary/istari/library/bar.md

 open:Bar
 # `Bar` (partial types)

-Inspired by the partial types ("bar types") of Constable and Smith (*Partial objects in constructive type theory*, 1987), but weaker, because we cannot implement the termination predicate.
+Inspired by the partial types ("bar types") of Constable and Smith [1], but weaker, because we cannot implement the termination predicate.

 Pause is just the identity, but we insert it in various places to break up redices so that accidental ill-typed terms don't result in